sethjones348/sam-fit/docs/implementation-plan.md

-# SamFit Implementation Plan
+# WODsApp Implementation Plan

 ## Overview
-This document tracks the implementation progress of the SamFit workout logging application.
+This document tracks the implementation progress of the WODsApp workout logging application.
 Tasks are organized by phase and can be marked as complete as work progresses.

 ## Related Documentation
 - **Architecture**: `docs/architecture.md` - System architecture and technology decisions